Zhongguancun

-Zhongguancun occupies a band between the northwestern Third Ring Road and the northwestern Fourth Ring Road, in the northwestern part of Beijing.
-Zhongguancun is sometimes known as "China's Silicon Valley".
-The place is also the center of Beijing-Tianjin-Shijiazhuang Hi-Tech Industrial Belt.
+Zhongguancun occupies a band between the northwestern Third Ring Road and the northwestern Fourth Ring Road in the northwestern part of Beijing.
+Zhongguancun is sometimes known as China's Silicon Valley.
+The place is also the center of the Beijing-Tianjin-Shijiazhuang Hi-Tech Industrial Belt.

 History

-Chen Chunxian envisioned Zhongguancun, which then became a well-known technology hub 30 years later.
+Chen Chunxian envisioned Zhongguancun, which became a well-known technology hub 30 years later.
 Chunxian, a member of the Chinese Academy of Sciences (CAS), conceived of a Silicon Valley in China following a government-sponsored trip to Boston and Silicon Valley, United States.